wpdas/chain-db-rs/readme.md

 ### Table

-Tables must be simple class with default values, empty or not.
-This class will be used as a reference to create the table's fields.
+Tables must a struct.
+This struct will be used as a reference to create the table's fields.

 When it's time to persist the table's data on the chain, just call the `persit` database function.